mindspore-ai/docs/docs/mindspore/programming_guide/source_en/nlp_tprr.md

 ### Setting Model Parameters

+The class ThinkRetrieverConfig for customizing parameters of model is in the script `src/config.py`.
 The user can customize parameters such as topk and onehop_num in the model.
 Topk represents the number of candidate one-hop documents after Retriever sorting.
 The larger the topk, the more candidate documents.
 The recall rate will increase and more noise will be introduced, the accuracy rate will decrease; Onehop_num represents the number of one-hop candidate documents as two-hop candidate documents.
 The larger onehop_num, the more documents to be selected for the second hop.
 The recall rate will increase and more noise will be introduced, the accuracy rate will decrease.

 ```python
 def ThinkRetrieverConfig():